dankamongmen/notcurses/doc/man/man3/notcurses_plot.3.md

   ncgridgeom_e gridtype;
   // independent variable is a contiguous range uint64_t rangex;
-  // y axis min and max. set both equal to 0
+  // y axis min and max. set both equal to 0 for
-  // for autodiscovery of range. int64_t miny, maxy;
+  // use with range autodiscovery. int64_t miny, maxy;
-  bool exponentialy;  // is y-axis exponential?
+  bool exponentialy;  // is y-axis exponential? bool discoverrange;
 } ncplot_options;
 ```